 Maiden grass is a warm season grass.
 This does not mean it is not cold-hardy – it is hardy into zone 4.
 Its means that growth does not develop early in spring, but only once the soil has warmed up.
 Since new growth is slow, you do need to rush to cut it down in spring, before new growth emerges – there is plenty of time.
 Do not worry, your plant is alive.
 Because this grass is naturally later developing, you can plant flowering bulbs around it for spring interest, without affecting its growth.
 If you need to move this grass around the garden, only do this during late spring, when the new growth is visible.
 Moving dormant maiden grass can kill it.

 Our plants are from Kurt’s original selection, and should not be compared to cheaper, seedling maiden grasses, which are taller and much less attractive.
-This dwarf grass is a premium choice for gardeners in the know, and it will not be with us long.
-Order now while our limited stock lasts!
+This dwarf grass is a premium choice for many knowledgeable gardeners and it will not be with us long so order now while our limited stock lasts!
 You may also want to consider planting the original Maiden Grass variety, which we also carry.